jayasio/hyperdart/README.md

 # hyperdart

-Experimental interactive installation to revisit the professors of IDC school of design. https://jayas.me/hyperdart
+Interactive installation to revisit the professors of IDC school of design. https://jayas.me/hyperdart

 Made by